opencv/opencv/doc/tutorials/calib3d/real_time_pose/real_time_pose.rst

 **5. Pose estimation using PnP + Ransac**

-Once with the 2D and 3D correspondences we have to apply the PnP algorithm using :calib3d:`solvePnPRansac <solvepnpransac>` function in order to estimate the camera pose.
+Once with the 2D and 3D correspondences we have to apply a PnP algorithm in order to estimate the camera pose.
 The reason why we have to use :calib3d:`solvePnPRansac <solvepnpransac>` instead of :calib3d:`solvePnP <solvepnp>` is due to the fact that after the matching not all the found correspondences are correct and, as like as not, there are false correspondences or also called *outliers*.
 The `Random Sample Consensus <http://en.wikipedia.org/wiki/RANSAC>`_ or *Ransac* is a non-deterministic iterative method which estimate parameters of a mathematical model from observed data producing an aproximate result as the number of iterations increase.
 After appyling *Ransac* all the *outliers* will be eliminated to then estimate the camera pose with a certain probability to obtain a good solution.

 For the camera pose estimation I have implemented a *class* **PnPProblem**.
 This *class* has 4 atributes: a given calibration matrix, the rotation matrix, the translation matrix and the rotation-translation matrix.
 The intrinsic calibration parameters of the camera which you are using to estimate the pose are necessary.
 In order to obtain the parameters you can check :ref:`CameraCalibrationSquareChessBoardTutorial` and :ref:`cameraCalibrationOpenCV` tutorials.